dparnell/frontdoor/README.md

 Installation
 ------------

-The code currently on supports Linux and has only been tested on Ubuntu 10.04 LTS.
+The code currently only supports Linux and has only been tested on Ubuntu 10.04 LTS.

 1. Compile the code by running `make`
 2. Move the program into place, I suggest `/usr/local/sbin`